Towards a digital future: the evolving role of PLM in the future digital world

 Debating the place of PLM in the Digital future

 Enterprise digital platforms have perhaps diluted their specific “purpose” by aiming at integrating all operations under a holistic umbrella—this is perhaps the vision for a fully connected digital future; vendors are also keen to continue to grab new digital 'real-estate' and markets.

 This should not be an excuse to dilute the meaning of PLM, ERP, MES, etc. but perhaps on the contrary, time has come to clarify (and simplify) these disciplines and their respective roles in the digital future.

-Though the May-June 2020 survey is closed, the debate and the quest for clarification / simplification carries on...
+Though the 2020 survey is closed, the debate and the quest for clarification / simplification carries on...